sevenseasofbri/tp/docs/UserGuide.md

     * `current` is the current flowing through the power supply
     * `power` is the power supplied by the power supply

-Example of usage:

-`calc power`

-Expected Outcome:
+The image below is an example of when the `calc power` command is entered.

 ![CalcCircuit](diagrams/CircutiCalc.png)